eddy14627/TraxSmart/multi-step-form/README.md

 ### Multi-Step Form

-- The form comprises a minimum of three steps, each with a unique set of form fields.
+- The form comprises of three steps, each with a unique set of form fields.
 - Users can navigate between steps, moving back to the previous step or proceeding to the next one.

 ### Form Fields